 A strong contender to ExpressVPN is a service you must’ve seen by now, thanks to their relentless marketing campaign.
 And rightly so, because they support multiple connections, never keep a log of your activity, and encrypt all your traffic.
 They also offer access to 5500 high-quality servers in 59 countries, which are stable and support 4K streaming on Hulu, Disney+, and similar services.
 Second of all, NordVPN is a saving grace to anyone living in China or staying there.
 NordVPN’s obfuscated servers are able to bypass the so-called Great Firewall of China.
 Without it, you wouldn’t be able to use any Google services, Facebook, Instagram, Flickr, Twitter, Microsoft, and many others.

 The third spot is taken by CyberGhost, a unique VPN service because they’re based in Romania.
 This is an unusual choice at first glance, but the country has strict privacy-protecting laws for its citizens.
 CyberGhost is also the cheapest VPN service for what it offers – access to 6200 servers in 90 countries.
-Using dedicated servers, you can torrent, gamble, pirate, and stream content without fear of being caught thanks to their 256-bit AES encryption and solid download/upload speed.
+Using dedicated servers, you can enjoy browsing internet without fear of getting hacked or your privacy being compromized, thanks to their 256-bit AES encryption and solid download/upload speed.
 They also have a 24/7 customer support chat, should you have any inquiries or questions.

 IPVanish has over 1300 VPN servers in more than 75 countries, available at a moment’s notice.
 The loss is speed will be minimal, and the connection stable.
 And, should a connection drop for even a second, the Kill Switch is there to save the day.
 Furthermore, the data transferred between your computer, smartphone, or even your home network through a router is encrypted with a 256-Bit cipher.
 This means that even if somehow stolen, the log will be a jumbled mess to anyone without a decryption key.
 What’s also unique to IPVanish is that they own every single device in their VPN infrastructure, which provides ultimate security.